Welcome to my website! Enjoy and have a great ride....

 Exactly two years after starting my Patagonia to Alaska adventure, I restarted my journey in Ecuador.
 It took me almost another year to reach Alaska and finally take a dip into the Arctic Ocean.
 To be able to finish this journey was a huge milestone for me!

-After clocking a total of 43.000 kilometers on my Honda CRF300l Rally, I wasn't ready to call it quits on this motorcycle.
+After clocking a total of 43,000 kilometers on my Honda CRF300l Rally, I wasn't ready to call it quits on this motorcycle.
 I decided to give my bike a total make-over, and ship her to another continent for more adventures.
-Three months on a containership and a trip on a truck later, and I picked her up in Malaga, Spain.
-I am now riding my motorcycle down the West coast of Africa!
+Three months on a container ship and a trip on a truck later, and I picked her up in Malaga, Spain.
+I crossed into Morocco and explored North Africa, then I rode down the West coast of Africa, and then through East Africa.
+Unfortunately, I had a crash in Tanzania, and broke my collarbone so my Africa adventure was over.
+I shipped Alaska back to the Netherlands.

 Gear & Equipment

-Find out out what I am taking with me to Africa
+Find out out what I am taking with me to the Far East

 Read here